How to cite this paper

 shown that XML subtitles have arrived in most parts of the chain.
 Obviously, the

-adoption is most advanced at the end where devices have been using TTML for a long time
+adoption is most advanced at the end where devices have been using TTML for a long

 It was also noted that in parts of the information flow, TTML needs to be translated

-back into legacy formats because media containers for video transport like SDI are not
+back into legacy formats because media containers for video transport like SDI

 TTML-ready yet.
-To use the benefits of the new markup language from end to end, it is
+To use the benefits of the new markup language from end to end,

 very important to start with a standard initiative to close these gaps.